 - a.
 When not otherwise called for, a roll call vote may be ordered by a majority of the Senators present and voting at any time before the next question is spoken on. - b.
 The roll call will be conducted in accordance with Rule IV §1. - c.
 Senators may abstain from voting in the roll call vote in cases of conflict of interest pursuant to Section 1(h) of this rule. - i.
-When the Senator wishing to abstain has his/her name called, he/she will explain the reason for the abstention to the Senate for consideration. - ii.
-The Senator abstaining will write the reason for abstention on his/her voting record. - d.
+When the Senator wishing to abstain has their name called, they will explain the reason for the abstention to the Senate for consideration. - ii.
+The Senator abstaining will write the reason for abstention on their voting record. - d.
 Roll call votes will be recorded in the minutes of the meeting, indicating how each Senator present voted.